oanegros/MicroscopyNodes/README.md

 Download:

-- Download the most recent version of blender from https://www.blender.org/download/.
-You need version 3.5 or higher for the tif loader Add-On.
+- Download blender from https://www.blender.org/download/.
+You need version 3.5 or 3.6 for the tif loader Add-On.
+Blender 4.0 support is coming soon

 - Download the tif loader zip file from the [releases page](https://github.com/oanegros/tif2blender/releases).